‘Fallout 4: Game Of The Year Edition’ Brings Back Pip-Boy

 The product will include all the Fallout 4 DLC game expansions such as Automatron, Far Harbor, Nuka-World, Vault-Tec Workshop, and Wasteland Workshop.

-Post-apocalyptic fans had their hands full at the time if they purchased the season pass, with hours of entertaining content.
-There will also be the incidental pieces such as the high-resolution texture packs that was available for the PC.
+Post-apocalyptic fans had their hands full at the time if they purchased the season pass with hours of entertaining content.
+There will also be the incidental pieces, such as the high-resolution texture packs that were available for the PC.

-Keep in mind, there will be the non-Pip-Boy edition with the aforementioned software extras which will go on sale for $59.99.
-The Fallout 4: Game of the Year Pip-Boy included product will go on sale in September for $99.99, which was a bit cheaper than Bethesda’s original $119.99 price tag back in 2015.
-The latter edition will be sold only exclusively in North America “at select retailers“, according to Bethesda.
+Keep in mind that there will be the non-Pip-Boy edition with the aforementioned software extras which will go on sale for $59.99.
+The Fallout 4: Game of the Year Pip-Boy-included product will go on sale in September for $99.99, which was a bit cheaper than Bethesda’s original $119.99 price tag back in 2015.
+The latter edition will be sold only exclusively in North America “at select retailers,” according to Bethesda.

 There are still settlements that need your help. #Fallout4GOTY arrives on 9/26.https://t.co/R0bLa5a32y pic.twitter.com/HaQCNaTVse